Theory and Methods: Functionalism

 Decisions

-Affective Neutrality: Decisions are made objectively without the influence of emotions.
+Affective Neutrality: Decisions are made objectively without the

 Collective Orientation: People do things for the sake of society.